-In some cases, managing members may find themselves liable for tax debts if they have been negligent about filing taxes.
+In some cases, managing partners may find themselves liable for tax debts if they have been negligent about filing taxes.
 The managing partner can help streamline the company's corporate structure by filing necessary forms with the state to maintain limited liability status.

 Reasons to Choose Manager-Managed LLCs

-This means that members don't need to deal with business matters on a day-to-day basis, allowing them more free time to focus on other parts of their personal lives.
+This means that LLC members don't need to deal with business matters on a day-to-day basis, allowing them more free time to focus on other parts of their personal lives.